Su-informatics-lab/ardac-etl/README.md

 nextflow run <pipeline> -with-trace
 ```

-The options is enabled by the ARDaC shell scripts for running the workflows.
+The options are enabled by the ARDaC shell scripts for running the workflows.
 A trace file created will be of the form `trace-*-*.txt`

 #### Workflow timeline
 An execution timeline can be produced showing when a process executes and for how long.
 The ARDaC shell scripts for running the workflow are configured to produce a timeline file named `ardac_etl_timeline.html`.
 The following is taken from the Nextflow documentation and describes the timeline chart: